PHT-Medic/documentation/docs/user_guide/trains.md

 The stations will pass the query results to the train as volumes and also set the environment variable `TRAIN_DATA_PATH` inside the train container, which is used by the train to load the passed csv file.

+!!! warning
+    Not sure if Code is correct.
+You do not exactly calculate the true average over all stations, instead only an approximation.

+    /2 -> /num_stations_visited and do not' = new_avergae -> += new_average

 ```python
 import pandas as pd